-- In the general interest of the public, the Government of India can restrict an authorised individual from carrying out foreign exchange deals within the current account.
+- In the general interest of the public, the Government of India can restrict an authorized individual from carrying out foreign exchange deals within the current account.

 - Empowers RBI to place restrictions on transactions from capital Account even if it is carried out via an authorized individual.